rcj9719/ar-indoor-navigation/README.md

 ## ARCore
 AR applications can be developed using any AR SDKs on a suitable platform.
 Some of the popular ones include Vuforia, ARCore, ARKit.
 For this application, we have used ARCore in Android Studio.
 For the same, we use ARFragment class to create a fragment for AR View in our application.

+### Updates
+Google demonstrated AR navigation already integrated with GMaps in Pixel3a in its I/O 2019.
+Awaiting the same beauty and exerience for indoor navigation... :)